 Using these kinesthetic activities for children will help keep your child engaged in learning if he has a kinesthetic learning style.

 If you have an active, kinesthetic learner, finding good kinesthetic activities for children can become a daily challenge.

 There are many ways to teach a child with a kinesthetic learning style, and the chart below should give you some great teaching activity ideas.

 This list of activities is worth visiting frequently to keep learning varied and interesting for your child.

 Additionally, if you are building a multi-sensory learning plan for your child, add one of these activities to your auditory and visual activities to engage all of your child’s senses in learning.

-You can use one of the kinesthetic learning activities listed below or come up with your own idea, then move on to the next step to choose tactile learning activities for your child.
+You can use one of the kinesthetic activities for children listed below or come up with your own ideas, then move on to the next step to choose tactile learning activities for your child.

 Note: Many of these Kinesthetic learning activities also work well for children who have a Tactile learning style or who are identified as having bodily kinesthetic intelligence.

 To continue creating a multisensory learning unit, select a Kinesthetic learning activity to use in teaching your child, and add it to your prior auditory and visual learning activities.